sharebears/pulsar/docs/source/index.rst

 pulsar Documentation
 ====================
-A BitTorrent Indexer API written in python using the Flask micro-framework.
+A BitTorrent indexer API written in python using the Flask micro-framework.

 .. toctree::
    :maxdepth: 2